splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/discovery-linux.rst

     Third-party applications <linux/linux-third-party>
     Advanced customization <linux/linux-advanced-config>

-Automatic discovery for Linux automatically finds services running in your Linux environment and captures telemetry data from them.
+Automatic discovery and configuration for Linux automatically finds services running in your Linux environment and captures telemetry data from them.
 The Splunk Distribution of OpenTelemetry Collector receives this data and sends it to Splunk Observability Cloud.

 Used alongside automatic instrumentation, you don't have to manually instrument or configure your applications before deploying them.